StudyFrenchSpanish

 The total number of users has soared from 300 million to 500 million since the coronavirus spread in early 2020.

-It also has no natural-sounding conversations and resembles more a computer voice.
+It also has no natural-sounding conversations and resembles more of a computer voice.
 You will not get a real-life insight into how people actually speak it.

 A lack of intermediate lessons and face-to-face interaction like recorded videos is a big disappointment.